hazelweakly/hazelweakly.me/src/_talks/qcon-san-francisco-2023--understanding-platforms-what-they-are-why-they-work-when-to-use-them-how-to-build-them/index.md

 <div class="fragmented">

-If you "aren't" a matrix organization, but...
+If you "aren't" a matrix organisation, but...

 - You have teams that rotate projects
 - "Dynamic" or "rotating" teams are a thing